[TOC]

 package, which is loaded in the strategy code, so that the strategy content localization can be realized.

-Because Python is an open source and easily decompilable language, if the strategy is not for own use but for rent, if you are worried about the strategy leakage, you can let the strategy run on the docker deployed by you and be managed in the form of sub-account or full hosting rent.
+is an open-source language that is extremely easy to decompile, if the strategy is not for personal use but for rent, you can run the strategy on your own deployed docker and rent it out in the form of sub-account or full docker management if you are worried about strategy leakage.

-The Python versions that support strategy code encryption are various versions from Python 2.7
+versions that support the encryption of strategy codes are as follows: Python 2.7

 .